-At Pimlico in October 1877, Walker and Ten Broeck finished second in the Baltimore Special, a two-mile, three-way match against Parole, who won the race, and Tom Ochiltree.
+At Pimlico in October 1877, Walker and Ten Broeck finished second in a 2 1/2 mile, three-way match against Parole, who won the race, and Tom Ochiltree.
 Walker and the horse returned to the track two days later to win Pimlico’s Bowie Stakes.
 “The Bowie Stakes race, four mile heats, was the affair of the day,” reported The Daily Memphis Avalanche, “and it became so because Kentucky had sent her favorite son, Ten Broeck, beyond the mountains to show that blue grass and blue blood meant something else than sentiment.”

 In the horse’s final year at age six, Walker and Ten Broeck were victorious in his two races.
 In May 1878 in Lexington they won at 1½ miles, again beating Aristides in what was his last race; Ten Broeck’s owner originally attempted to scratch him from the race due to a suspected injury, but proceeded to run him.